equinor/omnia-tutorial/docs/presentations/introduction.rst

 .. note::

-    * Conceptual idea
+    * Conceptual idea backed by Azure + ...
-    * How to handle signup / provisioning.
     * Pillars
         * Sharing - move from silos to common platform.
         * Responsibility - more possibilities, but requires more responsibility. (e.g. complience with data architecture, API strategy, cost, ...).